-More than two years after President Donald Trump's inauguration, New Yorkers who oppose his policies and rhetoric continue to show their resistance.
+New Yorkers who oppose President Donald Trump’s policies and rhetoric continue to show their resistance.

 Demonstrations against the Trump administration have come in all shapes and sizes: protests, rallies and marches, sit-ins, die-ins and banners unfurled at the Statue of Liberty.